She Didn’t Have to Care

 USA

-I am a divorced 26-year-old, a single mother of one 4-year-old son who is precocious but has a speech problem.
-Until August of 2006, we were renting a second home my mother owns.
+I am a divorced 26-year-old and a single mother to a four-year-old son who is precocious but has a speech problem.
+Until August of 2006, we rented a second home my mother owns.
 Normally, you would assume that things would work out well with such an arrangement — but you see, my mother is a severe alcoholic.

 Mother decided to sell her primary home and move into the rental home we’re living in.
-So now we have to go.
-There is limited time for us to find a place to live.
+We had a limited time to find a new place to live.

-I have a good job that I’ve been with for years.
-But between bills and other expenses, it has been difficult and slow going to pay off the debts my ex-husband incurred that looped me into debt.
+I’ve worked at the same place for years.
+But between bills and other expenses, it has been difficult and slow going to pay off the debts my ex-husband incurred that put me in debt.
+My poor credit made it harder to find and rent a new place.

-I went to a local apartment complex and met a wonderful woman I’ll call “Alice”.
+I went to a local apartment complex and met a wonderful woman I’ll call Alice.
 She understood the situation, though I left out the bit about my mother’s alcoholism.
 Alice had been divorced when she was my age and had young children at that time (all grown now, of course).
-We had a chat together, and Alice made me easily smile in a time where there is a lot of stress.
+We had a chat, and Alice made me smile in a stressful time.

-Later that day, Alice sent an email saying that if my mother continues to be unreasonable with allowing us to remain, her family will gladly help us with a place to stay for short-term.
+Later that day, Alice sent an email saying that if my mother continued to be unreasonable about allowing us to remain, her family would gladly help us with a short-term place to stay.

 I think I cried.

-I’m a perfect stranger to her.
-She only knows me from a few conversations and very few emails.
-Yet, she and her family would open their hearts and homes for my son and me — I’m not used to that.
-My mother has even required stipulations for us to stay in her house that have made me uncomfortable.
+I was a perfect stranger to her.
+She only knew me from a few conversations and emails.
+Yet, she and her family would open their hearts and homes for my son and me.
+I’m not used to that.
+My mother even required stipulations for us to stay in her house that made me uncomfortable.

-However, this one woman has reached out and cares.
-Words cannot truly express what this means to me, and I can only hope Alice sees this story as a way of thanks.
+However, this one woman has reached out with care.
+Words cannot truly express what this meant to me, and I can only hope Alice sees this story as a way of thanks.

 She didn’t have to care… but she did.